 Signal Profiles and Message Requests let people know who's messaging them.

 Your encrypted Signal Profile is a name and picture that you set up within the app.
+It is showed alongside your phone number.
 If you lose or switch devices, your existing profile can be recovered using your PIN.

 Is a Signal Profile required?